-- This item includes both juvenile and adult supervision history. - Only post-adjudication or postconviction state, county, or private supervision is counted.
-Instances of court or bench probation without a supervising entity should not be considered. - Pre-trial supervision, juvenile detention, or jail is not counted. - Points are given if the current offense(s) occurred while the offender was on post-adjudicated or post-conviction state, county, or private supervision. - "Successful Completion" includes all forms of probation and is intentionally broader than other categories to incentivize compliance with all forms of supervision. - "Prior Revocation" includes reinstatement of probation from the courts or a revocation of parole from the Board of Pardons and Parole. - Supervision for traffic violations and juvenile status offenses are not counted.
+- This item includes only adult supervision history. - · Only post-adjudication or postconviction federal, AP&P, private or county supervision is counted. - Neither pre-trial supervision nor jail time is counted. - Instances of court or bench probation without a supervising entity should generally not be considered.
+Removal from a Problem Solving Court is the sole exception. - Every Problem-Solving Court or "RIM" violation/sanction should not be counted in this section.
+An Order to Show Cause with revocation and actual removal from the Problem-Solving Court is required in order to count in this section. - Points are given if the current offense(s) occurred while the offender was on post-adjudicated or post-conviction federal, state, county, or private supervision. - Points are also given if the current offense(s) occurred while the offender was in a Problem-Solving Court when the offense resulted in actual removal from the Problem-Solving Court. - "Prior Revocation" includes reinstatement of probation from the courts or a revocation of parole from the Board of Pardons and Parole. - Supervision for traffic violations and minor regulatory offenses are not counted. - Instances of supervision as a juvenile are not counted in this section.

-Prior Person Crime Convictions
+Prior Person or Firearm Convictions

-- Only prior adult or juvenile person crime convictions that have already been sentenced are counted. - "Person Crime Convictions" include convictions those designated in Addendum B specifically as person crimes.
-Addendum B was updated in January 2016 and has been updated as of October 1, 2016 with what is meant to be a comprehensive list of all person crime convictions.

-- "Person Crime Convictions" include misdemeanor offenses not counted in other sections of the criminal history scoring. - "Person Crime Convictions" may include juvenile dispositions beyond the ten (10) year limitation in the following section.
+- Only prior adult or juvenile person or firearm convictions that have already been sentenced are counted. - Where military, federal, or other state(s)' records are available, court martial convictions or other convictions that would be equivalent to the Utah penalty for the specific offenses referenced in this section are counted. - "Misdemeanor Person Offenses" include misdemeanor offenses designated in Addendum B specifically as person crimes. - "Felony Person Offenses" include felony offenses designated in Addendum B specifically as person crimes. - "Person Crime or Firearm Convictions" may include offenses not counted in other sections of the criminal history scoring. - "Person Crime Convictions" may include juvenile dispositions beyond the ten (10) year limitation in the following section. - "Firearm Offenses" include felony offenses specifically designated in § 76-10-500 et seq. - "Homicide Offenses" include offenses specifically designated in § 76-5-201 et seq.

-Information Related to Prior Person Crime Convictions
+Information Related to Prior Person or Firearm Convictions